-Note:
+Note

-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 1 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 (6) To avoid doubt, this rule can apply in relation to all business premises of a business customer or to some but not all business premises of a business customer.